cydh/chyraro/README.txt

 30. Map Announcer - Announces map description to player self every map changed
 	- conf file: yes
 	- db/map_desc.txt
-31. @storage2 - Open other player's storage
+31. @storage2 - Open other player's storage (Requested by OnNPlay -Canceled-.
+On sale for 10 USD for .patch file only)
 	- @storage2 <char name>
-32.
+32. @partnerstorage - Open partner's storage (On sale for 10 USD for .patch file only)
+	- @partnerstorage
+33.

 -----------------------------------
 -- Another Customs ----------------
 -----------------------------------
-1. Chat Color - Chat color that appears to another player can be customized depends on Group Level
+1. Chat Color - Chat color that appears to another player can be customized depends on Group Level (Requested by Zack, 5 USD)
 	- db/chat_color_db.txt
 	- @reloadchatcolor - reload color database [Cydh]
 2. Manage Damage Skill - Adjust damage for skills